Magazin' Art, April 2004

 “Sensuality is our birthright.
 My aim is to build a rich legacy of paintings that sustain and celebrate this romantic spirit.
 A tacit poetry.
 A balm to soothe the soul.
 A reminder of the sweet passions bound up in creations forms.” – Artist’s Statement

-Canadian artist Michael Savage spent his early years in the small seaside community of Beach Grove, 50 km southwest of Vancouver, B.C.
+Canadian artist Michael Savage spent his early years in the small seaside community of Beach Grove, 35 km south of Vancouver, B.C.
 He was immersed in the quiet rural countryside - surrounded by farmland and bordered by the ocean and the Fraser river.

 Savage recalls that he filled his school notebooks with drawings of birds, animals and landscapes.
 “My earliest influences were my very creative parents and siblings.
 The first artist that seized my imagination was Canadian bird illustrator, Fenwick Lansdowne,” he explains, “Fen’s incredible paintings prompted me to do drawing after drawing of local birds and give them to my elementary school teachers and friends.”
 When he was 11, his parents enrolled him in art classes taught by Ladner painter, Michael Duncan.
 At 14. his Father introduced him to Robert Genn, the renowned west coast landscape artist, who became a lifelong friend and mentor.

 In 1981, Savage’s passion for art led to enrollment at the Emily Carr College of Art and Design.
 “I was excited by the creative spirit of the place.”
 After a couple of years, he left to paint, travel, and work.
 He completed the Fine Arts program at the University of British Columbia where he received his BFA in 1990.
 Robert Young and Jeff Wall were his senior advisors.
 “The results of my art education have been a more complete visual literacy and an understanding of art history.”